giuliofantuzzi/HPC_FinalProject/exercise1/README.md

 wget https://mvapich.cse.ohio-state.edu/download/mvapich/osu-micro-benchmarks-7.3.tar.gz
 ```

-Unzip the downloaded folder:
+Then, unzip the downloaded folder:

 ```bash
 tar -xzvf osu-micro-benchmarks-7.3.tar.gz
 ```
-The next step is to compile the library:
+The last step is to compile the library:

 - For the automatic compilation [click here](#automatic-compilation)
 - For the manual compilation [skip here](#manual-compilation)

-## Automatic Compilation
+## Automatic Compilation (suggested)

 I provided you a bash script to compile the OSU library automatically on ORFEO: `compile_OSU-THIN.sh`.
 Just run it with: